Las Vegas F1 Tickets: Prices, Options, Zones, Where to Buy

 Las Vegas F1 Amex Presale

-American Express card holders have access to a Las Vegas F1 ticket presale that usually takes place a couple of days before each phase of the main public sale starts.
+American Express card holders have access to a Las Vegas F1 ticket presale that usually takes place a couple of days before the main public sale starts.

 Call the 1-800 number on the back of your card to speak to a rep who should be able to confirm how you get access to this presale.
 You should receive a link via email, and you have to checkout with your Amex card.